 There are so many ways to utilize this type of template.
 I'd love to hear how you decide to use it, and so would Ryan!
 Feel free to tweet it out and tag us both (@TeachingTechNix and @creativeedtech).

-You can get a copy of Ryan's Instagram template by clicking here and view my updated template here.
+You can get a copy of Ryan's original Instagram template by clicking here and view my 2019 template here.
+I've recently updated the template with a new 2022 version, which you can view here.
 On the page that opens up, click the blue "Use Template" button in the upper right corner.

 Check out Ryan's website for more amazing templates for all sorts of fun things.